matteomattei/matteomattei.github.io/about/index.md

 ## Working experiences:

+- _September 2022/Present_ Principal Engineer at [Elemental Machines Inc.](https://elementalmachines.com) where I work as team lead for the DIE (Data Ingestion Engine) project which aims to collect data from any lab equipment and store it in the cloud.
+  - nodejs
+  - typescript
+  - AWS
+  - Redis / MemoryDb
+  - RabbitMQ
+  - PostgreSQL
+  - Mongodb / DocumentDb
+  - Cdk
+  - ECS / ECR
+  - Api Gateway
+  - software architecture
 - _April 2019/Present_ Full Stack consultant at [AEP Ticketing Solutions s.r.l](https://aep-italia.it/) where I work in a team responsible to handle ticket payments for EMV cards and process them against several PSP (payment service providers).
 We also handle terminal management and cloud infrastructure (SaaS).
   - nodejs
   - php